-With lots of activities, this family trip makes a good introduction to tropical wildlife, but also offers time to relax by the pool.
+With lots of activities, this family trip to Costa Rica makes a good introduction to tropical wildlife, but also offers time to relax by the pool.
 The distances covered are short, so you can enjoy your stay to the full.

 A full menu of rainforest trail walks, canopy walks, boat trips, guided visits – all with experienced naturalist guides – will keep interest alive throughout the trip and ensure there’s no time to get bored.
 Yet there is also plenty of down time so you can relax as a family – all the hotels where you stay have a pool.
 And if you want to be more active, you can use this time to take advantage of the many optional activities available locally – everything from whitewater rafting to zip-lining.

-Shared transfer through Braulio Carillo National Park down to the Caribbean coastal plain and on through banana plantations to the jetty at Caño Blanco (4 hours).
-Board a boat for the trip (roughly 1 hour) through the waterways to Tortuguero, with your first views of the area’s wildlife.
+Today, take a shared transfer through Braulio Carillo National Park down to the Caribbean coastal plain and on through banana plantations to the jetty at Caño Blanco (approximately four hours).
+Then board a boat for a one journey through the waterways to Tortuguero, with your first views of the area’s wildlife.
 After lunch there’s a guided visit to Tortuguero village and the Turtle Centre.

 Morning boat tour along the waterways of Tortuguero National Park to spot some of its 300 or so species of birds, other wildlife including monkeys, sloths, iguanas and crocodiles, and see swamp forest and floating aquatic plants.
 After a free afternoon, take an optional evening walk on the nearby beach to see turtles coming ashore to nest.

 Day4: Boat back to Caño Blanco, transfer to Sarapiquí